 The agency gives psychological consultations to employees with low efficiency at work (like some physicians that suffer burnout using bad EHRs).
 To increase efficiency and improve the quality of their services, they needed a system that would consolidate all data and automate routine tasks.

 We developed a custom EMR software containing all patients’ data, equipped it with an employer portal to track the therapy results and receive invoices, and an Admin system for inhouse and outsourced counselors to assign patients, schedule appointments and generate reports.
 This made a perfect combination of several modules with different purposes but tight interoperability.

-It is definitely hard to find a ready-made solution that is able to fulfill all the specific needs (mental health treatment plan creation, patient state assessment and reports) and terminology.
-That’s why a custom approach fully satisfies all business needs of our customers.
+It is definitely hard to find a ready-made solution that is able to fulfill all the specific needs (mental health treatment plan creation, patient state assessment, and reports) and terminology.
+That’s why a custom approach fully satisfies all the business needs of our customers.

 3. Improved exchange between systems to accelerate the data transfer and update

 Ability to seamlessly transfer data from one software to another, share data between departments and different medical institutions, give access to patient history and their families can add your practice more points in front of other competitors.